bitaculous/middleman-wundertuete/README.md

 MIT License

-“middleman-wundertuete” is released under the MIT license.
+“Middleman Wundertuete” is released under the MIT license.

 See “COPYING”.